OpenTechSchool/html-css-beginners/core/structure.md

 The **head** and **body**.

 The head contains the title of the page & information **about** the page (*meta* information).
-Most of meta information are not visible to the user, but has many purposes.
-For example, meta tags can tell search engines information about your page, such as who created it and a description of your page's content.
+Most meta information isn't visible to the user, but it has many purposes.
+For example, meta elements can tell search engines information about your page, such as who created it and a description of your page's content.
+Here's an example `head` element:

 {% highlight html %}
 <head>